The WWF is run at a local level by the following offices...

-China-Africa summit a critical moment for sustainable development
+This week’s China-Africa summit provides a critical opportunity to promote sustainable development.

 Coinciding with the UN Climate Conference in Paris, and following the adoption of the ambitious Sustainable Development Goals (SDGs), the 6th Forum for China-Africa Cooperation (FOCAC) in Johannesburg can help to boost development and poverty eradication in Africa, while safeguarding the environment, protecting the ecosystems that sustain human well-being, and mitigating the impact of climate change.